 The princess had a maid and companion named Nancy.
 She was the same age as her.
 She had just her age, for it could not be seen whether she was beautiful or not.
 She was so poor and, worse, her family was in such misery that she gave them all the ecus she touched in order to provide for their needs.
 Nancy was impressed by the princess’ elegance.
 Every time the princess had to put away her beautiful dresses, Nancy would put them on her and look at herself in the mirror, then fold them delicately while dreaming with her eyes open.

 On the feast days of the harvest, men and women were busy to appear in their best clothes in the presence of the princess.
 Nancy, the servant, with her dress which was already several winters old and which reached her knees since she was growing up, did not go to parties.
-She stayed at the castle to take care of the affairs of the princess.
+She stayed at the castle to take care of the affairs of the Abag.
 She folded, unfolded to look, touch, then folded the beautiful clothes.
 The pain in her heart and the desire to see herself beautiful and to see boys watching her pinched her heart, but hey, she was a girl of endurance without and equal.
 To see her family with full bellies was, according to her, more important than anything else.
-She had to finish putting away the winter dresses and make all the summer dresses and accessories that went with them ready: brooches, bracelets, scarves, shawls and everything that adorned Abigail’s dresses.
+She had to finish putting away the winter dresses, make all the summer ones and prepare accessories that went with them ready: brooches, bracelets, scarves, shawls and everything that adorned Abigail’s dresses.
 When she had only a few clothes left in the wardrobes, she sat on the edge of the bed.
 She felt like a puff through her body.
 She was exhausted and got carried backwards.
 The princess’s bed was so soft and comfortable that she fell asleep.

 “The scarf with three colors, blue, red and gray, is very beautiful; in addition, it is silky, a noble material.”
 One day, she put it around her neck and looked at herself in the mirror: “It goes well with my complexion.
 I’m sobeautiful with it.”
 She took it, lifted her knee-length dress, so much had she grown up, and hid it underneath.
 She, serenely, began to contemplate all these wonders for she was alone, and no one was there to give her orders or disturb her.
 She opened the jewel box, saw the blue brooch glittering in the light of the day wonderfully, seized it, remembered that the princess was wearing it with the scarf she had appropriated, and thought: “The brooch goes with the headscarf.
-If the princess sees it, she will ask me to bring her the headscarf.
+If she sees it, she will ask me to bring her the headscarf.
 It is better that I take it.
 With all the jewelry she has, it is not the disappearance of a brooch that will make her unhappy.”
 She lifted her knee-length dress, so much had she grown up, hid it underneath and went back to work.
 At night, she laid down on her bed, then got up, put on the scarf, the brooch, looked at herself in the mirror, smiled, and examined her dress …